A priori estimates for finite-energy sign-changing blowing-up solutions of critical elliptic equations: Introduction and statement of the results

 The method of proof that we develop in Sections \ref{linear} and \ref{nonlinear} is particularly robust and applies to more general equations than \eqref{eqha}.
-The invertibility result of Section \ref{linear}, Theorem \ref{proplin}, allows us to bypass most of the technical difficulties that arise when proving blow-up pointwise estimates for critical nonlinear equations, since it only requires to be able to write down a representation formula for a linear problem.
+The invertibility result of Section \ref{linear}, Theorem \ref{proplin}, allows us to bypass most of the technical difficulties that arise when proving blow-up pointwise estimates for critical nonlinear equations, since it only requires a representation formula for a linear problem.
 The approach developed in this paper adapts for instance to higher-order critical nonlinear equations involving linear operators that look like $(\triangle_g)^p$ for some integer $p \ge 1$ at first-order.
 It also seems particularly suited to deal with highly nonlinear equations.

 {\bf Acknowledgments:} The author was supported by a FNRS CdR grant J.0135.19, by the Fonds Th\'elam and by an ARC Avanc\'e 2020 grant.